CR6Community/CR-6-touchscreen/README.md

 ## Do You Need This Re-Factored Version?

-*If you have [a BTT SKR board with the BTT TFT](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) you do not need this firmware.
-This firmware is only for when you use the stock Creality DWIN TFT display with the stock or BTT motherboard.*
+*If you have [a BTT SKR board with the BTT TFT](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) you do not need this firmware.*

 **Everyone else** needs this version of the CR6Community display firmware, to use their stock TFT display with version 6.1 of the CR6 Community motherboard firmware.